zdb999/coast-def/docs/finding_data_sources.md

 ### Damage Estimates

-Or current approach assumes there is a linear relationship between the percentage of a building submerged and the damage to that building.
+Our current approach assumes there is a linear relationship between the percentage of a building submerged and the damage to that building.
 This basic approach also seems to be used in FEMA's damage evaluation process.
 Nevertheless, you are free to substitute your own non-linear function if you wish.

 ### Social Costs of Flooding